Christian Interpreters' Network

-If you have achieved your NVQ Level 6 BSL qualification (or the old Level 4 BSL qualification), or are able to prove achievement of a recognised equivalent qualification you are eligible to join the Christian Interpreters' list.
-Just visit the CIN list registration page to apply.
+If you have achieved your NVQ Level 6 BSL qualification (or the old Level 4 BSL qualification), or are able to prove achievement of a recognised equivalent qualification, you are eligible to join the Christian Interpreters' list.

-The details displayed on our website are only those who have undergone interpreter training, and who have their details already in the public domain via NRCPD.
-We will only release other details, or the contact details of those whose information is not publicly displayed when we receive a request from an organisation needing interpreters.
+The details displayed on our website are only of those who have opted into this option, have undergone interpreter training, and who have their details already in the public domain via NRCPD.

 I represent a Christian organisation and we need interpreters

-Signs of God is not an agency, so we do not guarantee to supply interpreters for any event.
+Signs of God is not an agency, so we ourselves are not able to book nor guarantee to supply interpreters for any event.
 However, we are increasingly asked by Christian organisations to provide teams of interpreters for small or large conferences.
 We aim to provide a team of suitably skilled individuals, led by someone who has met the national standards in interpreting and ideally, has experience of leading a team.

 There are two ways we may be able to help you:

 1. The best way is to ask Signs of God to supply a team for your event.
-We will ask you for details of the event (dates, venue, size, times of sessions) and your budget for interpreters.
-We will help you with consideration for suitable interpreting team size for your event.
-We recommend at the very least you provide the interpreters with expenses for travel, accommodation, all food and include a small honorarium or gift.
-This means an interpreter will not be 'out of pocket' by offering their time to work at your event.
+We will ask you for details of the event and your budget for interpreters.
+We will help you to decide how many interpreters you need for the type of event you are running.

 We can advise you every step of the way to make sure your event is fully accessible to the Deaf community.